pagkly/Zed/Investopedia3/Gap Analysis.md

 ## Gap Analysis in Asset Management

-Gap analysis is also a method of asset-liability management that can be used to assess [interest rate risk](https://www.investopedia.com/terms/i/interestraterisk.asp) (IRR) or [liquidity risk](https://www.investopedia.com/terms/l/liquidityrisk.asp), excluding [credit risk](https://www.investopedia.com/terms/c/creditrisk.asp).
+Gap analysis is also a method of asset-liability management that can be used to assess [[interest rate risk]](https://www.investopedia.com/terms/i/interestraterisk.asp) (IRR) or [[liquidity risk]](https://www.investopedia.com/terms/l/liquidityrisk.asp), excluding [[credit risk]](https://www.investopedia.com/terms/c/creditrisk.asp).
 It is a simple IRR measurement method that conveys the difference between rate-sensitive assets and rate-sensitive liabilities over a given period of time.

-This type of analysis works well if assets and liabilities are composed of fixed [cash flows](https://www.investopedia.com/terms/c/cashflow.asp).
-Because of this, a significant shortcoming of gap analysis is that it cannot handle [options](https://www.investopedia.com/terms/o/option.asp), as options have uncertain cash flows.
+This type of analysis works well if assets and liabilities are composed of fixed [[cash flows]](https://www.investopedia.com/terms/c/cashflow.asp).
+Because of this, a significant shortcoming of gap analysis is that it cannot handle [[options]](https://www.investopedia.com/terms/o/option.asp), as options have uncertain cash flows.